StackOps/portal-installer/README.md

 StackOps Portal can install an Apache server to proxy the HTTP or HTTPS requests.
 It installs a self-generated certificate that you should change if you want to go live with StackOps Portal.

-##How to install StackOps Portal and reuse and existing MySQL server installation
+##How to install StackOps Portal and Chargeback and reuse and existing MySQL server installation

-`sudo bash -c "source <( curl -L goo.gl/cItQkQ )"`
+`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -p -c"`

 Once executed, you will have to connect to port 8080 on URI 'portal'.
 Example: http://yourserver:8080/portal

-##How to install StackOps Portal and install your own MySQL server locally
+##How to install StackOps Portal and Chargeback and install your own MySQL server locally

-`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -m"`
+`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -m -p -c"`

 Once executed, you will have to connect to port 8080 on URI 'portal'.
 Example: http://yourserver:8080/portal

-##How to install StackOps Portal and install your own Apache Proxy for HTTP traffic
+##How to install StackOps Portal and Chargeback and install your own Apache Proxy for HTTP traffic

-`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -a"`
+`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -a -p -c"`

 Once executed, you will have to connect to port 80.
 Example: http://yourserver

-##How to install StackOps Portal and install your own Apache Proxy for HTTPS traffic
+##How to install StackOps Portal and Chargeback  and install your own Apache Proxy for HTTPS traffic

-`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -s"`
+`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -s -p -c"`

 Once executed, you will have to connect to port 80 or 443, because it will always redirect to port 443.
 Example: http://yourserver or https://yourserver

-##How to install StackOps Portal and the whole enchilada (Apache HTTS Traffic and local MySQL server)
+##How to install StackOps Portal and Chargeback and Apache HTTS Traffic and local MySQL server (Whole enchilada)

-`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -m -s"`
+`sudo bash -c "source <( curl -L goo.gl/cItQkQ ) -m -s -p -c"`

 Once executed, you will have to connect to port 80 or 443, because it will always redirect to port 443.
 Example: http://yourserver or https://yourserver